FTCInception/FreightFrenzy/README.md

-# Skystone
+# UltimateGoal
-The code for the 2019-2020 season
+The code for the 2020-2021 season

 Instructions to create repo with separate TeamCode repo: